Taking advantage of new technology and getting the most from existing IT investments isn’t easy

 Start by defining an overall technology architecture, which is made up of the major software, hardware and other tools you’ll be using.
 Then consider any department-specific technology that might be required to meet business goals, like specialist financial or HR software.
 Lastly, think about how the parts in your architecture fit together, and what processes will govern their integration.

 Keep all this information in a common spreadsheet or other documents that gives clear visibility into your architecture, how much you’re spending and who will be using it.
-There are templates to help with this step (such as these and these) if you don’t want to build your own.
+There are IT Strategy templates to help with this step if you don’t want to build your own.

 Since your IT strategy is supporting your business needs, you need to make sure that it is functional and cost effective.
 You can’t be losing money on something designed to advance your business!